watem-sedem/watem-sedem/docs/input.rst

 This value (as integer) should be expressed in :math:`kg.m{-1}.year{-1}`.
 A recommended default value is :math:`600 kg.m{-1}.year{-1}`.

-This parameter is only mandatory if the :ref:`Model Choice <choicespage>`:
+This parameter is only mandatory if the :ref:`Model extension <extensionspage>`:
 :ref:`Create ktil map <createktil>` is set to 1.

 .. _ktilthres: